-- Appropriate $250 million for the CDFI Fund in both FY17 and FY18, the level allocated in the House-passed FY17 Financial Services and General Government Appropriations bill.
+- Appropriate $248 million for the CDFI Fund in FY18, which is the level appropriated for FY17.

-- Continue the CDFI Bond Guarantee program in both FY17 and FY18 with $500 million in guarantee authority.
+- Continue the CDFI Bond Guarantee program in FY18 with $500 million in guarantee authority.

 - Authorize the New Markets Tax Credit permanently and expand CDFIs’ access to the program.

 - Increase CDFIs access to other federal programs.